-The Yearbook will be mailed to each player registered in the League, to volunteers who do not have children in the League, to team sponsors and to umpires.
+The Yearbook will be provided to any family electing to purchase one.
 Yearbooks will be completed as soon as possible after the completion of the All-Star Season and will not include Fall Ball activities.
 The Yearbook Director and the VP Communications and Technology will be responsible for selecting contractors for all graphics design, printing, and mailing activities.